The FoundationDB Ruby API is distributed in our Downloads.

 The FoundationDB API comes with a set of functions for discovering the storage locations of keys within your cluster.
 This information can be useful for advanced users who wish to take into account the location of keys in the design of applications or processes.

-(db_or_tr, begin, end) → EnumeratorReturns a Enumerator
+- FDB::Locality.get_boundary_keys(db_or_tr, begin, end) Enumerator

-such that begin <= k < end
+such thatbegin <= k < end

-is located at the start of a contiguous range stored on a single server.
+is located at the start of a contiguous range stored on a single server.The first parameter to this function may be either a

 .
-If it is passed a Transaction
+If it is passed aTransaction

 , the transaction will not be committed, reset, or modified in any way, nor will its transaction options (such as retry limit) be applied within the function.
-However, if the database is unavailable prior to the function call, any timeout set on the transaction will still trigger.
+However, if the database is unavailable prior to the function call, any timeout set on the transaction will still trigger.Like a Future object, the returned

-This method is not transactional.
+issues asynchronous read operations to fetch data in the range, and may block while enumerating its values if the read has not completed.This method is not transactional.
 It will return an answer no older than the Transaction or Database object it is passed, but the returned boundaries are an estimate and may not represent the exact boundary locations at any database version.

-(tr, key) → ArrayReturns a list of public network addresses as strings, one for each of the storage servers responsible for storing key
+Returns a list of public network addresses as strings, one for each of the storage servers responsible for storing

 and its associated value.